-For the base employer contribution, employees must be at least age 21 and have two years of service to be eligible to start receiving the 3 percent employer base contribution.
+For the base employer contribution, employees must be at least age 21 and have two years of service to be eligible to start receiving the 3% employer base contribution.
 Participants will receive this base contribution regardless of whether they are contributing to the 403(b) plan or not.
-The employer base contribution is 100 percent immediately vested.
+The employer base contribution is 100% immediately vested.

 For the employer match, the participant must be at least age 21 and have two years of service with the School to be eligible to start receiving the employer match.
-After two years with the School, if a participant is voluntarily contributing 1 percent into the 403(b), the School will begin to put in an employer matching contribution equivalent to 3 percent.
-With employer match, the vesting is also 100 percent immediate.
+After two years with the School, if a participant is voluntarily contributing 1% into the 403(b), the School will begin to put in an employer matching contribution equivalent to 3%.
+With employer match, the vesting is also 100% immediately.

-Total expense for the years ended June 30, 2021 and 2020 was \$88,698 and \$65,664, respectively.
+Total expense for the years ended June 30, 2022 and 2021 was \$130,050 and \$88,698, respectively.